survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ## Conclusion

 When you are optimizing the size of your bundle output, these tools are invaluable.
 The official tool has the most functionality, but even a simple visualization can reveal problem spots.
 You can use the same technique with older projects to understand their composition.

-T> To complete the setup, you could set up a little deployment script as discussed in the *Deploying Applications* appendix.